nicolelau/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/upgrading-liferay-dxp/upgrade-basics/using-the-liferay-upgrade-tool.md

 # Using the Database Upgrade Tool

-The Liferay Database Upgrade Tool (upgrade tool) is a client program for upgrading DXP databases offline.
+The Liferay Database Upgrade Tool is a client program for upgrading DXP databases offline.
 Modifying a database while it's detached from DXP allows you to do these things:

 * [Tune the database for upgrade operations](../upgrade-stability-and-performance/improving-database-upgrade-performance.md)
 * [Prune unnecessary data](../upgrade-stability-and-performance/improving-database-upgrade-performance.md) (e.g., unneeded versions of Web Content, Documents, and more) to improve upgrade performance